Free HR Services from our Employee Relations Experts. Find out more.

 Businesses should have a grey fleet safety management policy

-Butterworth defines a 'grey fleet driver' as any employee, including unpaid volunteers, contractors or those invoicing the company for their time, who operates a personal vehicle for work purposes.
+A 'grey fleet driver' can be defined as any employee, including unpaid volunteers, contractors or those invoicing the company for their time, who operates a personal vehicle for work purposes.
 It’s irrelevant if they claim mileage.

 A grey fleet includes: